 The best course of action is to immediately speak to an attorney, who can work with you to gain access to the records.
 This frequently requires a lawsuit filed in Superior Court.
 Again, the most important thing to remember is that your action must be filed within the statute of limitations, which is only 45 calendar days.
 The process for filing in Superior Court is as follows:

-- You will sign a retainer agreement with an attorney, which likely agrees to represent you on a fee-shifting basis (meaning, there will be no charge to you–the agency will pay the fees if and when you prevail)
+- You will sign a retainer agreement with an attorney, who will likely agree to represent you on a fee-shifting basis (meaning, there will be no charge to you–the agency will pay the fees if and when you prevail)

 - A Verified Complaint and Order to Show Cause is filed.
 These will be drafted by the requestor’s attorney, though the requestor must sign the complaint to verify it is accurate.